Editor's PickEdTech is Helping Sports Fans Land their Dream Job

 There are many routes into a career in the professional sports industry, and most don’t require you to be a full-time athlete.
 We’re seeing an influx of university graduates choosing to work in sports, including sports scientists and physiotherapists.

-The demands to get players to reach their potential and keep them at their best for long periods means a more excellent backroom staff is required.
+The demands to help players reach their potential and maintain their best performance for extended periods require a more effective backroom staff.

-The top sports clubs from the NFL, NBA, English Premier League, and professional boxing understand the value of keeping their players, fighters, and athletes in great shape, helping get results and remain injury-free for as long as possible.
-That has led teams to recruit top sports, medicine, and science graduates, giving them an edge.
+The top sports clubs from the NFL, NBA, English Premier League, and professional boxing understand the value of keeping their players, fighters, and athletes in great shape, which helps them achieve results and remain injury-free for as long as possible.
+That has led teams to recruit top graduates in sports, medicine, and science, giving them an edge.

 If you are interested in sports science or physiotherapy, you could find a new career path in pro sports.
 Gaining your degree and relevant qualifications should be your primary aim, and you can then apply for work experience in sports to earn full-time employment.

-The resources needed to further your education aren't only in universities and colleges but online, thanks to EdTech.
+The resources needed to further your education aren’t only available in universities and colleges, but also online, thanks to EdTech.
 The top education apps make learning a new skill and gaining qualifications remotely easier and more accessible than ever before.
 But can you learn from an app?

 Benefits of EdTech

-As EdTech is an evolving business, we have to determine its limitations or if it has any.
-On paper, it's a revolutionary way to learn a new skill or gain qualifications around your busy life.
+As EdTech is an evolving business, we must determine its limitations, if any.
+On paper, it’s a revolutionary way to learn a new skill or gain qualifications around your busy life.

-Based on the former open learning style of education, the latest in EdTech gives many benefits not available to learners in the past.
-Let's investigate some of the benefits of EdTech.
+Based on the former open learning style of education, the latest EdTech innovations offer many benefits not previously available to learners.
+Let’s investigate some of the benefits of EdTech.

 The main attraction is the ability to learn from anywhere in the world.
 No need to attend a course when you can follow a program online at home, after work, or in a shared learning space.